phR0ze/tech-docs/src/development/ui/cross_platform/flutter/state_management/README.md

 ```

 ### ConsumerWidget
+`ConsumerWidget` is a good replacement for `StatelessWidget` with convenient access to state from
+providers.

 Allows for custom user widgets with built in provider support for injecting data into that widget.
 This is less performant as it rebuilds the entire widget.
 Using the `Consumer` pattern around just
 the piece that you want rebuilt is more performant although less maybe less aesthetically pleasing.